 The program consists of two three-credit, upper division courses, taught in the framework of ACT's regular summer session, which all Rutgers enrolled students take.
 One is a "History of Thessaloniki and Its Inhabitants," from antiquity to the modern period, taught by a professor from ACT's History Department, on the beautiful ACT campus just outside Thessaloniki.
 The other is a service learning course, overseen by Mrs. Katerina Kourti-Gavalas, a member of the Rutgers Modern Greek Studies Program faculty.
 Entitled "Engaging With Greece in Transitioin," it includes placements in various organizations and agencies in Thessaloniki, depending on a student's particular interest.
 Options have included working with children and young adults with disabilities and special needs; assisting in health and medical agencies; engagement with heritage preservation in the Jewish community; and outreach to desperately poor and homeless populations.
 In addition to this, Mrs. Kourti-Gavalas oversees meetings for weekly reflection and advisement, discussions on issues of modern Greek society, tailored lessons in modern Greek conversation, and excursions exploring the cultural life of the host city.

-Students may also participate in ACT's program of summer session excursions, including a three day trip to the island of Corfu, a day trip to Vergina, and a day trip to Chalkidiki to participate in the Suni Jazz Festival.
-Trips within Thessaloniki include guided walks through the Roman and modern markets, tours of the Archaeological and Byzantine museums, a harbor boat ride, and a walk of the medieval city walls.
-Optional additional trips include a two day camping trip to Chalkidiki, and sailing and canyoning adventures.
+Students may also participate in ACT's program of summer session excursions, which typically include a day trip to Philip II's tomb in Vergina, and a three day journey to Delphi and Athens.
+Activities within Thessaloniki include guided walks through the Roman and modern markets, tours of the Archaeological and Byzantine Museums, a harbor boat ride, and a walk along the medieval city walls.
+Optional additional trips include a two day camping trip to Halkidiki, and sailing and canyoning adventures.

-For complete description, including financial and scholarship information and application form, visit the RCGE Website.
+For further details, including financial and scholarship information and application form, visit the Rutgers Global (Study Abroad) Program website.